BehavioralDesignerMatsuda/BehavioralDesignerMatsuda.github.io/_pages/research.md

 - Effects of **face visibility in video calls** on task engagement
 - Discriminative function of others’ **approach/avoidance** as a consequence of **visual fixation**

-### 3) Designing Verbal Behavior: Integrating Theory, Learning, and Everyday Use
+### 3) Human Interaction Through Verbal Behavior

-Building on **Skinner’s Verbal Behavior**, we study how language acquires and generalizes **new stimulus functions**, from efficient learning procedures to long-term, everyday language use.
+We study **verbal behavior**, language learning, and derived stimulus relations as behavioral processes that shape human interaction.

+Building on behavior-analytic approaches to language and learning, this line of work examines how language acquires new functions, generalizes across contexts, and participates in everyday social behavior.

 **Selected lines of work**
 - Comparing learning conditions for **untrained stimulus relations** in foreign-vocabulary acquisition